 In accordance with provision C.2.2 of the UK Corporate Governance Code issued by the FRC in April 2016, the Directors are required to assess the prospects of the Group, explain the period over which they have done so and state whether they have a reasonable expectation that the Group will be able to continue in operation and meet liabilities as they fall due over this period of assessment.

 The Directors have concluded that three years was an appropriate period for the assessment.
-The three-year period was chosen having regard to the following: - The Group's strategic plan is based on a
+The three-year period was chosen having regard to the following:

-- The Group's strategic pian is based on a 3-year horizon; The Group's debt facility, which was executed - The Group's debt facility, which was executed during the financial year (and discussed in Note 22 of the consolidated financial statements) has a 3-year term of which 2 years are remaining at the date of approval of the financial statements; and - In general, the inherent cyclical nature of the residential market in Ireland, including the Group's forward sales and project pipeline, does not lend itself to making long-term projection statements greater than three years.
+- The Group's strategic plan is based on a 3-year horizon; - The Group's debt facility, which was executed during the financial year (and discussed in Note 22 of the consolidated financial statements) has a 3-year term of which 2 years are remaining at the date of approval of the financial statements; and - In general, the inherent cyclical nature of the residential market in Ireland, including the Group's forward sales and project pipeline, does not lend itself to making long-term projection statements greater than three years.

-It is recognised that such future assessments are subject to a level of uncertainty that increases with time, and therefore future outcomes cannot be guaranteed or predicted with certainty.
+It is recognised that such future assessments are subject to a level of uncertainty that increases with time, and therefore future outcomes cannot be quaranteed or predicted with certainty.